 Every time a new president is elected, a country is filled with so much hope and optimism; that it is a new beginning and things can only get better.
 I have felt that optimism thrice and I have been disappointed on all three occasions.

 Mr. President, I have been disappointed by how slowly you have composed your administration.
 I think before everyone becomes president, they should have an idea of who will be the best fit in various positions.
-Like many Ghanaians, I expected you to hit the ground not told the ground running.
+Like many Ghanaians, I expected you to hit the ground not told the ground running and it need not to be so.
 Sadly, you haven’t done that and that is not what Ghanaians expect from you or any president of the land.
 We need leaders who believe in Ghana, take crucial decisions, fight off cronies and work for the people.

 When you assumed office upon the death of President Mills, you outlined policy directions for Ghana.
 Again you gave a similar speech when you moved to the Flagstaff House.
 One thing which struck me was government was going to come up with a social media plan & policy for government.
 Two months down the line, I ask where is all that.
 I am afraid Mr. President, you will have to walk the talk.
 If you belong to the new Ghana like you say, you will do things differently.
-You can’t be a different Mahama when you want to win an election and a different Mahama when you’re elected.
+You can’t be one different Candidate Mahama when you want to win an election and a different President Mahama when you’re elected.
+Things like credibility and integrity matter to Ghana far beyond your own personal character.

 Mr. President, every president who from Day 1 says he’s going for all two terms can never be a good leader in my books.
-Focus on the 4 year mandate Ghanaians have given you and deliver and let the people decide if they want to keep you for another 4 years.
+Focus on the 4 year mandate Ghanaians gave you and deliver and let the people decide if they want to keep you for another 4 years.
 Pardon my language but that talk of second term makes me sick.
-You campaigned for 4 years and not 8 years.
+You campaigned for 4 years and Ghana decided exclusively on those 4 years.

 Until Q4 2012, I worked in the Public Service and I also volunteered with a group of young Ghanaians to run an election project.
 I traveled the country and I was disappointed and heartbroken with the stories, scenes and some of the people I met.
 Everywhere we went, people just wanted to see government working.
 Ghanaians are tired of the corruption and cronyism.
 We used the road to your hometown Bole in August to go interact with people on the elections.
 We didn’t have an four wheel drive and it was just a taxi driver who agreed to get us there for ¢200.
 It wasn’t a smooth journey.
 We fell into a ditch at one point.
 Luckily, no one was injured.
 We could have died on that road but who cares?
 This year, Mahamudu Bawumia had an accident on some weeks ago on the same road and the noise wouldn’t stop.
 I kept thinking about the many Ghanaians who ply the road daily, the kids who run away upon seeing our taxi stop, the poor taxi driver who broke his axle getting and the villages along the road without lights.
 Do we care about them?